Cheapest Liability Car Insurance in Arizona (2026)

 Is minimum liability coverage enough in Arizona?

 If you cause a car accident in Arizona, liability coverage pays only for injuries and damages to other people, vehicles, and property.
-Unlike full coverage, it won’t pay for your vehicle’s repairs or protect it from theft, vandalism, or weather damage.
+Unlike full coverage, it won’t pay for your vehicle’s repairs if you caused the accident, or protect it from theft, vandalism, or weather damage.

 These are some situations when you may want to consider additional coverage in Arizona: